AnonymerNiklasistanonym/RaspiForBeginners/README.md

 ## Commands

-Here some simple but commands you should now or are helpful to know:
+Here are some simple commands you should know or are very helpful to know:

 ### Text output command ("Hello world")